-- I. Temporary Signs.
-As defined in Section 8: General Definitions, except where otherwise regulated, temporary signs may be permitted in any district for a maximum thirty (30) days.
-Temporary signs shall be limited to six (6) square feet. - J. Painted Art and Murals.
-Murals and painted art shall comply with the following standards: - 1.
-Painted art or printed murals are not considered signage so long as it does not incorporate a tradename, trademark or name of the establishment in the art. - 2.
+- 1. Where allowed with a temporary sign permit, such signage may be permitted up to the maximum square footage allowed for permanent signage, up to 30 days 3 times per year, up to 2 times concurrently. - G. Painted Art and Murals.
+Murals and painted art shall comply with the following standards: - Painted art or printed murals are not considered signage so long as it does not incorporate a tradename, trademark or name of the establishment in the art. - 2.
 If painted art or printed murals contain tradenames, trademarks or the name of the establishment in the art, it shall be considered a sign and shall meet the standards of this section and require a sign permit. - All painted art and murals, regardless of whether or not they are considered a sign, shall be regularly maintained, cleaned and refurbished so the art or mural remains visible and consistent with its approved design.

-K. Maintenance.
+H. Maintenance.

 - 1. All signs must be maintained to retain structural integrity and shall be maintained in their approved, permitted state. - 2.
-Repainting of or cleaning a sign shall not require a permit and shall be considered maintenance. - Replacement of an existing sign face (to the same existing size and specifications, like for like) shall require a permit and shall be considered maintenance. - 4.
+Repainting of or cleaning a sign shall not require a permit and shall be considered maintenance. - 3.
+Replacement of an existing sign face (to the same existing size and specifications, like for like) shall require a permit and shall be considered maintenance. - 4.
 A sign which is abandoned or that is not properly maintained, shall be removed after due notice is given by the City.

-L. Nonconforming Signs.
+I. Nonconforming Signs.

-- Normal maintenance of nonconforming signs, including repainting or cleaning of the sign face shall not be considered an alteration or require a permit. - Maintenance of nonconforming signs, including the replacing of the sign face (to the same existing size and specifications, like for like) shall require a permit. - 3.
-Changes to the structure of the sign or size of the sign shall constitute an alteration of the nonconforming sign. - 4.
+- Normal maintenance of nonconforming signs, including repainting or cleaning of the sign face shall not be considered an alteration or require a permit. - 2.
+Maintenance of nonconforming signs, including the replacing of the sign face (to the same existing size and specifications, like for like) shall require a permit.

+- 3. Changes to the structure of the sign or size of the sign shall constitute an alteration of the nonconforming sign. - 4.
 Any nonconforming sign structure which is moved or altered must be brought up to the standards of this section.